Which company has the cheapest car insurance in Minnesota for a bad driving record?

 USAA$1,382$2,070

-The cheapest Minnesota insurer for bad credit is Nationwide, with rates averaging $2,030 per year or $169 per month.
-The good news is that drivers with bad credit can still get affordable auto insurance.
+The cheapest Minnesota insurer for bad credit is Nationwide, with rates averaging $2,030 annually or $169 monthly.
+Fortunately, drivers with bad credit can still find affordable auto insurance.

 CompanyAnnual premium for good creditAnnual premium for bad credit